How to Avoid Spam Complaints When Sending Emails

 The design of email newsletter is the face of the entire company.
 Pay very close attention to it.

+The list of best practices for avoiding spam continues with the balance between images and text within your emails.
 Along with sticking to all recommendations given here, you should always remember about the image-to-text ratio.
 This is the golden rule to follow in order to pass all the anti-spam filters.
 Some spam testing tools still argue about the most effective coefficient.
 But they all agreed that 80/20% is the minimal proportion.
 More text in emails is preferable, while less is unacceptable.

 So, can Stripo really help you here?
 Yes, it can.
 Our editor allows using background colors or images for every text block.
-This way, unlike images with inscriptions created in a photo editor, all your texts will be recognized by email clients.
+This way, unlike images with inscriptions created in a photo editor, all your texts will be recognized by email providers.

 Now you may enliven your text emails with colors and images.